PittsCraft/SwiftApiDsl/README.md

 let client = ApiClient(baseUrl: baseUrl, validators: validators)
 ```

-By default, this same status code validation is used.
+By default, this same status code validation is used by `ApiClient` instances.

+The validators are executed in the order they are provided:
-Validators are designed to be performed systematically except if you use `ignoreDefaultValidators`.
+- first the `ApiClient` validators in the array's order except if you use `ignoreDefaultValidators`
+- then the ones provided along with the request in the array's order

 Implement your own validator: